philbuchanan/Accordion-Blocks/readme.txt

 * All new plugin to support the new WordPress Gutenberg editor.

 == Upgrade Notice ==
+= 1.3.0 =
+Added h5 and h6 options for the title tag and fixed a bug where Authors may not be able to create functioning accordions.

 = 1.2.2 =
-* Fixed an issue where all accordion item titles would open the first accordion only.
+Fixed an issue where all accordion item titles would open the first accordion only.

 = 1.2.1 =
 Fixed PHP error that slipped through in 1.2.0.
 Sorry about that.